oxcompsoc/learntocode/session3/README.md

-# Chapter 3: For loops and while loops
+# Session 3: For loops and while loops

 ## The need for looping
 Imagine you have to print a square of *s using Python.